-NHS Choices - The top five causes of premature death
+NHS website - The top five causes of premature death

 Thousands of people in England could avoid an early death from one of the five most common killers:

 A child born today should expect to live a longer, healthier life than ever before.
 Yet, a Government report, Living Well for Longer (PDF, 1.6Mb), blames the top five killers for more than 150,000 deaths a year among under-75s in England alone and the Department of Health estimates two-thirds of them are entirely avoidable.

 This chart shows the premature death toll by illness.
 Heart disease and stroke are together referred to as cardiovascular disease.